Fudmottin/Chudnovsky/README.md

 was a bit of a challenge.
 Integer overflows do terrible things!
 If you follow the link to the wikipedia page, you will see that there is more room for optimization.
 Not only can the number of operations be reduced, the algorithm can be parallelized to take advantage of multiple cores.
+This implementation is parallelized using the C++17 standard threading mechanism.
+Even so, further optimization is possible.